 Discussion: Commissioner Welch noted that for consistency he would not vote to approve this resolution.
-He noted his desire for the Commission to implement and maintain their own projects.
+He noted his desire for the Commission to implement and maintain its own projects.
 He noted this is a significant but critical change to the Commission's operation.
-He also noted that the public hearing materials did not have information related to the project to cost share the purchase of a street sweeper and as such, there is no basis for ordering the project.
+He noted that there is no data or analysis in the record before the commissioners to provide a legal basis for ordering the project to cost share the purchase of a street sweeper and as such, there is no basis for ordering the project.

-VOTE: Upon a vote the motion passed 8-1 with Minneapolis voting nay and all other cities voting in favor.
+VOTE: Upon a vote the motion passed 8 - 1 with Commissioner Welch voting nay.